Northwest Territories CAEC Test

 Each test ranges from easy to challenging and requires strong reading comprehension and critical thinking skills.

-Is the CAEC Hard?
+Is the CAEC test hard?

 The CAEC is a timed and rigorous exam, but it doesn’t have to be hard—if you prepare properly.
 The passing standard is designed to match the level of knowledge most high school graduates are expected to have.